-Mayor of German city seeks to reassure foreign students
+German city’s mayor seeks to reassure foreign students

-CHEMNITZ, Germany (AP) — The mayor of Chemnitz is trying to reassure foreign visitors, students and investors that the eastern German city is safe, despite violent far-right protests earlier this week.
+CHEMNITZ, Germany (AP) — The mayor of Chemnitz sought Friday to reassure foreign visitors, students and investors that the eastern German city is safe, despite violent far-right protests earlier this week.

 Images of neo-Nazis shouting “foreigners out” during a protest Monday made headlines far beyond Germany, prompting concern among businesses and the city’s University of Technology, which has a large share of students from abroad.